Also available in: Español

 Who wouldn’t want to visit a royal resident and when it’s the residency of Queen Elizabeth when in London?
-Buckingham Palace is the main royal residence since 1837.
+Buckingham Palace has been the main royal residence since 1837.
 Queen Victoria was the first sovereign to live in the palace.
-Yet it has been a private residence before to former queens or lords too.
+Yet it has been a private residence before to former queens and lords too.
 Throughout the year, the place is open to the public during the summer for ten weeks.
 In addition to those, there are limited tours in December, January and also during the Easter.
 You can visit the Crown Room, the selection of the Royal Collection and some other staterooms.
-If you are not lucky to visit the palace in these seasons, you can always take a picture in front of the outside gate!
+If you are not lucky enough to visit the iconic London palace in these seasons, you can always take a picture in front of the outside gate!
 Also if you look carefully enough you can see witness the guard changing sessions too.

-2. LONDON BRIDGE
+Iconic London #2: LONDON BRIDGE

-The iconic bridge of London is one of the reasons why the canal landscapes are this beautiful in London.
+The iconic London Bridge is one of the reasons why the canal landscapes are this beautiful in London.
 Another good thing about it is that you can actually go into those two towers on the bridge.
 The raising of the bridge is watched like a football match here, you can see people gathering by the canal to see it.
 If you want to see a great panorama of London, London Bridge is the most beautiful and practical place to do it.
 The last admission is at 5 PM, sadly you cannot watch the sunset but enjoy a nice view in the afternoon!

-3. HOUSES OF PARLIAMENT
+Iconic London #3: HOUSES OF PARLIAMENT

-4. GLOBE THEATRE
+Iconic London #4: GLOBE THEATRE

 Shakespeare visited our literature classes at least once during our education.
 You might know Hamlet, Romeo and Juliet or Macbeth.
-Shakespeare was also one of the four actors who founded the Globe Theatre in 1599.
+Shakespeare was also one of the four actors who founded the iconic London Globe Theatre in 1599.
 During those times, plays were presented in the backyards of the wealthy people, public squares, simply in areas big enough to create the acts.
 Until the Puritan administration in 1642, the theater serves for its purposes but then destroyed.
 Today’s version of Globe is simply a recreation of the old building for the memory of Globe performers and William Shakespeare.
 You can book tickets to watch the famous plays of Shakespeare during the season or can join a tour of the place all year.

-5. NATIONAL GALLERY
+Iconic London #5: NATIONAL GALLERY

-6.CHURCHILL WAR ROOMS
+#6: CHURCHILL WAR ROOMS

 As you may know, Churchill was the person who was in charge during the Second World War.
 Luckily, the Imperial War Museum dedicated a whole another section for this purpose.
 Especially if you are interested in the late history of England during the Second World War, this is where you can do it.
 You can see where all the decisions were made and maybe the room where most critic times of the war happened.
 The tickets are around 20€ and come with a free audio guide.
 You can also visit the interactive Churchill Museum in the same building.

-7. VICTORIA AND ALBERT MUSEUM
+#7: VICTORIA AND ALBERT MUSEUM

-9. SKY GARDEN
+#9: SKY GARDEN

-In case you want to enjoy the London skyline while sipping a drink, you should come to Sky Garden.
-The rooftop bar in London has a free access to the public as long as you book a ticket.
+In case you want to enjoy the iconic London skyline while sipping a drink, you should come to Sky Garden.
+The rooftop bar in London is free to the public as long as you book a ticket.
 Along with a great view and cool vibe, the bar is also known to have the highest garden in London, that’s why the place is called Sky Garden.
 Nonetheless to say, Sky Garden is an awarded establishment for its landscape architecture.
 It is a definite feast for the eye – especially if you are planning a romantic night!
 You can also enjoy a meal in the restaurant or can visit just for the view – totally up to you.

-10. HYDE PARK
+#10: HYDE PARK

-Hyde Park is the largest of the eight Royal Parks in London and probably the most popular.
+Hyde Park is the largest of the eight iconic London Royal Parks, and probably the most popular.
 One of the reasons is that the park itself is next to Kensington Palace, a private royal residence.
 If you want to take a walk, maybe jog or even try out horse riding; the perfect place for sports.
 Also, a silent park to read a book, take a walk and give a break from all the chaos of the city at the same time.
 Hyde Park is also a house to Princess Diana’s Memorial Fountain, which you may be able to see while wandering around.
 On the Sundays, ambiance gets pretty lively by Speakers’ Corner where anybody can share an idea, a political argument or simply talk about the current issues.